The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 • What are some of the marketing opportunities to look out for?

 • What’s your marketing plan?
-What channels do you think will be most effective in making your business known?
+What channels will be most effective in making your business known?

 Once you have your overview, you need to make it adaptable.
-This way, you can change it as you progress, and either readjust your budget, targets, etc.
+This way, you can change it as you progress and readjust your budget, targets, etc.

-When you’re starting to create a real estate business plan, you also need to assess your strengths and weaknesses.
+When writing a real estate LLC business plan, you also need to assess your strengths and weaknesses.

 For this, you can conduct a SWOT analysis.
 This helps you study your competition and know what they’re doing better than you.
 It also helps you identify the USPs you bring to the market so you can capitalize on them.

 Then, you can assess the opportunities in the market that competitors haven’t explored yet.
-This way, you have an upper hand before even starting your real estate LLC.
+This way, you have an upper hand before even starting a real estate LLC.

 Your financial position matters when starting your real estate LLC formation process.
-For this reason, you also need to come up with an investment strategy.
-As a real estate investor, you need to know what kind of property to invest in depending on your market.
+For this reason, you also need to develop an investment strategy.
+As a real estate investor, you need to know what kind of property to invest in, depending on your market.

 Your financial plan and investment strategy go hand in hand.
-You will need to keep track of all your cash flows and income, expenses, assets, and liabilities.
+So, keep track of all your cash flows and income, expenses, assets, and liabilities.
 You will also need to make short-term and long-term projections of the same.
 This also goes to the financial section of your real estate business plan.

-For instance, let’s say that your property lasts too long in the market or your rentals remain vacant too long.
-You’d need to come up with ways to handle such instances as they could lead to losses, and you can include those in your exit strategy.
+For instance, let’s say your property lasts too long in the market or your rentals remain vacant too long.
+You’d need to devise ways to handle such instances as they could lead to losses, and you can include those in your exit strategy.

-Not everyone can start a real estate LLC.
+Not everyone can handle starting a real estate LLC.
 You need to take pre-licensing courses and clear your state licensing examination to acquire a real estate license first.
-After that, you can file a real estate licensing application to get authorized to start a real estate LLC.
+After that, you can file a real estate licensing application to get authorized for starting a real estate LLC.

 With a real estate LLC, you don’t necessarily have to register your business in your home state.
 Therefore, you will need to know the regulations for each state before you decide to start a foreign LLC there.
 You can find these regulations on the Secretary of State’s website for each region.